duleorlovic/blog/_posts/2016-05-17-send-and-receive-emails-in-rails.markdown

 # Style

-For easier styling, you should use *roadie* gem, put in Gemfile
+For easier styling, you should use *roadie* gem that will generate all inline style from your head styles.

 ~~~
 # Attach css classes to emails